Where To Listen To Jazz In NYC

 St. Mazie is where you take someone when you aren’t sure if it’s a date.
 The place isn’t overwhelmingly romantic, but it’s dark and intimate enough that any chemistry will soon reveal itself.
 There’s live music most nights (they're partial to jazz), and that really only increases the odds of your falling in love with whomever you’re shooting whiskey with.
 This nice, cozy Williamsburg bar tends to be the perfect amount of busy, and there’s a restaurant downstairs.

 photo credit: Heidi's Bridge

 You don’t need to go out of your way to have dinner at Canary Club, a multi-floor Cajun spot on the LES.
-But you should make a reservation for the live music lounge downstairs, which has performances Tuesday through Saturday from 7pm until 3am.
+But you should make a reservation for the live music lounge downstairs, which has performances Wednesday through Sunday.
 The red booths, large-format cocktails, and live jazz make it feel like a speakeasy in New Orleans, and it’s a great place to hang out with a first date or significant other.

 If you're looking for the type of jazz club you see in the movies—a hole-in-the-wall with good music where you can pretend you're still allowed to smoke inside—head to Smalls.
 Seats in the cozy basement space go right up to the musicians’ toes, with a big portrait of Louis Armstrong looking down at you and a bar to the side.
 Smalls has a lower cover than a lot of clubs with the same name recognition, so shows usually sell out (and you should get here early to snag a good seat).
 If this place is full, head across the street to Mezzrow, another jazz piano bar from the same owners.